It’s never too early to get ready for Christmas. A surefire way to get into the holiday spirit is to set up an Advent calendar.

 8. Quick and easy DIY napkin calendar

 A simple and quick Advent calendar with IKEA napkins.
-It’s inexpensive DIY for a simple, subtle calendar.
+It’s an inexpensive DIY for a simple, subtle calendar.
 See the napkin Advent Calendar.

 So, do you have a DIY advent calendar?
 Share your ideas with us.